hgedia/blog.nil.foundation-hg/_drafts/2022-06-01-mina-integration.md

 ## What is this about?

-This post covers one of the applications of a [=nil; 'DROP DATABASE *](https://blog.nil.foundation/2021/12/01/database-management-system.html)-based [Proof Market](https://blog.nil.foundation/2022/05/31/dbms-replication-protocol.html) - trustless bridging.
+This post covers one of the applications of a [=nil; 'DROP DATABASE *](https://blog.nil.foundation/2021/12/01/database-management-system.html)-based [Trustless Data Accessibility protocol](https://blog.nil.foundation/2022/05/31/dbms-replication-protocol.html) - trustless bridging.
 In particular, it covers an integration with
 [Mina Protocol](https://minaprotocol.com), for which we've already [described](https://blog.nil.foundation/2021/09/30/mina-ethereum-bridge.html), [developed](https://blog.nil.foundation/2021/11/01/mina-ethereum-bridge-design.html)